mambax7/gentelella/README.md

 1. To download from GitHub, you should navigate to the top level of the project and then a green "Code" download button will be visible on the right.
 2. Choose the Download ZIP option from the Code pull-down menu.
 That ZIP file will contain the entire theme
-3. Your download may have a folder inside a folder when you uncompress the files (eg: gentelella-main\gentelella-main)
+3. Your download may have a folder inside a folder when you uncompress the files (eg: gentelella4-main\gentelella4-main)
-4. Rename the subfolder gentelella-main to gentelella and move it to your XOOPS themes folder www.yoursite.com/themes/
+4. Rename the subfolder gentelella4-main to gentelella4 and move it to your XOOPS themes folder www.yoursite.com/themes/
 5. Go to System Admin->Preferences-> System Options -> General Settings, and make Gentelella as your Default Theme.

 ## Menu Control (Support for MyMenus Module)